Datanomix raises $6M to monitor factory operations

 Datanomix has 15 employees and says it has attracted “dozens” of new customers this year and is “consistently” doubling its business every quarter.

-“Datanomix is well positioned given the current landscape of manufacturers who have a clear mandate to digitize the information they use to manage production and growth of their companies, products and profits,” CEO John Joseph told VentureBeat via email.
-“We purpose built our software around the need for real-time intelligence frameworks that drive people to action, higher levels of productivity and bigger outcomes.”
+“Datanomix is well positioned, given the current landscape of manufacturers who have a clear mandate to digitize the information they use to manage production and growth of their companies, products, and profits,” CEO John Joseph told VentureBeat via email.
+“We purpose-built our software around the need for real-time intelligence frameworks that drive people to action, higher levels of productivity, and bigger outcomes.”

 Beyond Gutbrain and PBJ, CEAA Investments and previous backers participated in Datanomix’s latest funding round — including Argon Ventures, York IE, Wasabi Ventures, Alumni Venture Group, and Millworks Fund.
 This brings the company’s total raised to date to $9 million.